bnlearn

 graphviz.plot(dag_learn_hc)

-- compare() function
+compare()

-compare() function compares two Bayesian network structures by listing three elements (output of compare()) that are the counts of:
+function compares two Bayesian network structures by listing three elements (output of compare()

-• the true positive (tp) arcs, which appear both in target and in current;
+) arcs, which appear both in target

-• the false positive (fp) arcs, which appear in current but not in target;
+) arcs, which appear in current

-• the false negative (fn) arcs, which appear in target but not in current.
+) arcs, which appear in target

-compare(target = dag_Laur, current = dag_mydag, arcs = TRUE)
+.compare(target = dag_Laur, current = dag_mydag, arcs = TRUE)

 #> $tp